GSA-TTS/federal-website-standards/about/index.md

   order: 2
 ---

-Federal website standards help agencies provide high-quality, consistent digital experiences for everyone.
+Federal website standards will help agencies provide high-quality, consistent digital experiences for everyone.
+The standards cover visual and technical elements that reflect user experience best practices.
+By adhering to these standards, federal agencies will deliver websites that are visually consistent, accessible, and mobile-friendly.

-The standards will align with the requirements of the [21st Century Integrated Digital Experience Act](https://www.congress.gov/bill/115th-congress/house-bill/5759/text) and with [OMB’s memo on Delivering a Digital-First Public Experience](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/).
+Federal agencies are required to comply with website standards per the [21st Century Integrated Digital Experience Act (IDEA)](https://www.congress.gov/bill/115th-congress/house-bill/5759/text).
+Standards will align with the 21st Century IDEA and [OMB’s memo on Delivering a Digital-First Public Experience (M-23-22)](https://www.whitehouse.gov/omb/management/ofcio/delivering-a-digital-first-public-experience/).

 ## Status of the standards on this site